-A £10.5 million investment has enabled us to develop the Creative Enterprise campus at Ware which is home to our stunning Creative Arts and Industries facilities.
+A £10.5 million investment has enabled us to develop the Creative Enterprise campus at Ware which is home to a wide range of stunning workshops, environments and equipment.

-State-of-the-art resources include a 3D printer, laser cutter, photography studio and dark room, Mac suites and a model-making workshop.
-We are also proud to have the David Gentleman Gallery in which we host regular exhibits displaying the work of our students.
+State-of-the-art resources include a 3D printer, laser cutter, photography studio and darkroom, Mac suites and a model-making workshop.
+We are also proud to have the David Gentleman Gallery in which our students regularly exhibit and sell their work to our local communities.

-Departments housed at the Ware campus include Photography, 3D Design (product, furniture and interior), Animation and Multimedia, Fashion, Graphic Design and Visual Merchandising.
+Departments housed at the Ware campus include Photography, 3D Design (product, furniture and interior), Animation and Multimedia, Fashion, Graphic Design, Visual Merchandising and more.

 Key Employability Skills